bronsonnh/Classification_Repo/Bronson_Classification_Proposal.md

 ## Tools:

 For this project, I intend to use python and packages including pandas and numpy to perform exploratory data analysis.
-I will use packages such as scikit learn, seaborn, and matplotlib in order to visualize the data and create a classification model.
+I will use packages such as scikit-learn, seaborn, and matplotlib in order to visualize the data and create a classification model.
 I may also use Tableau for visualization and SQLite for data manipulation and storage.

 ## MVP: